Vendicated/Vencord/README.md

 ## Features

 - Works on Discord's latest update that breaks all other mods
+- Browser Support (experimental): Run Vencord in your Browser instead of the desktop app
 - Custom Css and Themes: Manually edit `%appdata%/Vencord/settings/quickCss.css` / `~/.config/Vencord/settings/quickCss.css` with your favourite editor and the client will automatically apply your changes.
 To import BetterDiscord themes, just add `@import url(theUrl)` on the top of this file.
 (Make sure the url is a github raw URL or similar and only contains plain text, and NOT a nice looking website)
 - Many Useful™ plugins - [List](https://github.com/Vendicated/Vencord/tree/main/src/plugins)
 - Experiments